emailable/emailable-ruby/README.md

 #### Options

 * `smtp`, `timeout`: Passed directly to API as options.
-* `states`: An array of states you'd like to be valid.
+* `states`: An array of states you'd like to be considered valid.
 * `free`, `role`, `disposable`, `accept_all`: If you'd like any of these to be valid.

 ```ruby